eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 | Succeeded(Ok)      | ADD_COND_SUCCEEDED  |
 | Failed(ExecFailed) | ADD_COND_FAILED     |

+Comment: When no execution state is available for an inter-workload dependency the `AddCondition` is not fulfilled, because the information might be available only later when the inter-workload dependency is processed the first time of Ankaios.

 Rationale: The agent must be able to recognize when all inter-workload dependencies of a workload reach their configured expected conditions to create a workload.

 Tags: